History of propaganda: Nazi Germany

 After the defeat of Germany in the First World War, military officials such as Erich Ludendorff suggested that British propaganda had been instrumental in their defeat.
 Adolf Hitler came to echo this view, believing that it had been a primary cause of the collapse of morale and the revolts in the German home front and Navy in 1918 (see also: Dolchstoßlegende).
-Later, the Nazis adapted many British propaganda techniques during their time in power.
 Most propaganda in Germany was produced by the Ministry of Public Enlightenment and Propaganda.
 Joseph Goebbels was placed in charge of this ministry shortly after Hitler took power in 1933.
 All journalists, writers and artists were required to register with one of the Ministry's subordinate chambers for the press, fine arts, music, theatre, film, literature or radio.

 Hitler met nearly every day with Goebbels to discuss the news, and Goebbels would obtain Hitler's thoughts on the subject.
 Goebbels then met with senior Ministry officials to pass down the official Party line on world events.
 Broadcasters and journalists required prior approval before their works were disseminated.
 Along with posters, the Nazis produced a number of films and books to spread their beliefs.
+Leni Riefenstahl was one of the most prominent filmmakers to create German propaganda films.

 On 13 March 1933, The Third Reich established a Ministry of Propaganda, appointing Joseph Goebbels as its Minister.
 Goals were to establish external enemies (countries that allegedly inflicted the Treaty of Versailles on Germany – by territorial claims and ethnocentrism) and internal enemies, such as Jews, Romani, homosexuals, Bolsheviks and topics like degenerate art.

 A major political and ideological cornerstone of Nazi policy was the unification of all ethnic Germans living outside of the Reich's borders under one Greater Germany (e.g. Austria and Czechoslovakia).
 In Mein Kampf, Hitler made a direct remark to those outside of Germany.
 He stated that pain and misery were being forced upon ethnic Germans outside of Germany, and that they dream of common fatherland.
 He finished by stating they needed to fight for one's nationality.
 Throughout Mein Kampf, he pushed Germans worldwide to make the struggle for political power and independence their main focus.
 Nazi propaganda used the Heim ins Reich policy for this, which began in 1938.
+In The Myth of the State, Ernst Cassirer wrote that while fascist propaganda mythmaking flagrantly contradicted empirical reality, it provided a simple and direct answer to the anxieties of the secular present.

 For months prior to the beginning of World War II in 1939, German newspapers and leaders had carried out a national and international propaganda campaign accusing Polish authorities of organizing or tolerating violent ethnic cleansing of ethnic Germans living in Poland.
 On 22 August, Adolf Hitler told his generals:

 The main part of this propaganda campaign was the false flag project, Operation Himmler, which was designed to create the appearance of Polish aggression against Germany, which was subsequently used to justify the invasion of Poland.